 Molecular Dynamics Methods Development

 I have developed 4 different methods for enhanced sampling of molecular dynamics simulations (3 published in Journal of Chemical Physics, 1 published in Journal of Chemical Information and Modeling).
-My future plans include both further work in this vein of theory and methods development, as well as implementation of my methods into more generalized (and publicly available) software.
-For a few examples of this type of work, please see:
+My future plans include both further work in this vein of theory and methods development, implementation of my methods into more generalized (and publicly available) software, and the application of molecular simulations toward the study of systems of relevance to health or the environment.
+For a few examples of this type of work, please see the following links:

 Advances in milestoning.
 I. Enhanced sampling via wind-assisted reweighted milestoning (WARM):